-“If you buy shutters or other coverings with product approvals and use licensed contractors who pull building permits, you’re on your way to protecting your home,” says engineer Jose Mitrani, associate professor emeritus in the school of construction at Florida International University in Miami.
+“If you buy shutters or other coverings with product approvals and use licensed contractors who pull building permits, you’re on your way to protecting your home,” says civil engineer Jose D. Mitrani, associate professor emeritus in the school of construction at Florida International University in Miami.

 “And be sure that inspections are done of the work,” says Mitrani, who served on building code task forces after Hurricane Andrew, a Category 5 storm that tore through South Florida in 1992.

-Roof cover damage is the biggest reason for hurricane insurance claims that are not related to storm surges, says the Insurance Institute for Business & Home Safety, or IBHS, in Tampa, Florida.
+Roof damage is the biggest reason for hurricane insurance claims that are not related to storm surges, according to the Insurance Institute for Business & Home Safety, or IBHS, in Tampa, Florida.

-A cascade of trouble can happen when a roof is roughed up by a hurricane: Water gets in through gaps in the roof decking, which soaks the attic insulation, which collapses the ceiling, which damages your furniture and other belongings when wet wallboard and insulation fall on them.
+Troubles can cascade when a roof is roughed up in a hurricane: Water gets in through gaps in the roof decking, which soaks the attic insulation, which collapses the ceiling, which damages your furniture and other belongings when wet wallboard and insulation fall on them.

-That’s why the IBHS and the Federal Alliance for Safe Homes, or FLASH, suggest you take these roof precautions now before hurricane season revs up.
+That’s why the IBHS and the Federal Alliance for Safe Homes, or FLASH, suggest you take these precautions now.

 - Nail or caulk loose roof tiles or shingles.